ShawMerlin/Xbox-360-Corona-4GB-NAND-Extension-QSB/README.md

 **--Change Log--**

+2/28/2022 - Added SilkScreen lines to help align the pads on the Xbox 360.
+          - Added a Ground Plane on the top and bottom of the board.
+          - Version 2 Official Released.
+Created a release on GitHub.

 2/26/2022 - Added to the SilkScreen "the PicoFlasher" as it will works with this QSB Board (Colors are the same too)  :D

 2/25/2022 - Moved the C up to the top with Green.
-Changed Geek Island Logo
+Changed Geek Island Logo.